Skip to main content

 The workflow should include systematic rules on how the content production is handled from idea to distribution.
 Are all the steps clear to you and your colleagues?
 Are all necessary stakeholders involved?
 Are all required processes and technologies taken into account?

-The workflow should also be repeatable, meaning you can count on the same procedure and the same results every time, without any hiccups or unpleasant surprises, like a missing image database or a missing validation.
+The workflow should also be repeatable, meaning you can count on the same procedure and the same results every time, Without any hiccups or unpleasant surprises, like a missing image database or a missing validation.

-According to Angus Edwardson from GatherContent, having clearly defined content types will make it easier to maintain consistent structures and ensure re-use of your content across multiple channels.
+According to Angus Edwardson from GatherContent, having clearly defined content types will make it easier to maintain consistent structures and ensure reuse of your content across multiple channels.

 For instance, if you have the content type “person profile,” it will include a set of fields like name, title, image, email address, and perhaps a short biography.
 This particular content type can now be linked to another content type (like the author part of an article), to the front page, or as a database repository on mobile.